 I got into music accidentally.
 My sister’s speakers bled through our shared wall when we were younger, introducing me to bands I never would’ve found on my own.
 Some I loved instantly.
 Others took years to grow on me, but they got in there somehow.

 Maybe you had something similar.
 A parent’s vinyl collection.
 A friend’s mixtape.
 A song playing in a store that stuck with you.
 Music finds us in different ways.
-And once it gets in, it tends to stick.
+Once it gets in, it tends to stick.

 These days I scroll through YouTube comments on old tracks and see the same thing over and over: people missing simpler times, wanting to go back.
 I get it.
 Certain songs don’t just sound good – they bring back entire seasons of your life.